-- 4.37.
-Disclosure in linked cases: When investigating linked cases (i.e. cases involving more than one applicable person), consideration must be given to disclosing the fact of one allegation, or the documents relating to that allegation, to the barrister facing the linked allegation6.
-In particular, if something is submitted in response to one investigation that affects another investigation(s), then the relevant information should be disclosed to the applicable person(s) in the other investigation(s).
-Such disclosure can be authorised by the Head of I&E or Director of Regulatory Enforcement under rE64.7 ("other good reason") and the decision and reasoning behind it must be documented on both case files. - 4.38.
-Case management meetings: In keeping with the BSB's holistic approach to handling allegations, COs should arrange formal case management meetings with other departments in the BSB where there is an overlap in functions with other teams e.g. with where the Regulatory Standards Department is also dealing with issues arising from the circumstances of the allegation.
+- 4.38.
+Case management meetings: In keeping with the BSB's holistic approach to handling allegations, COs should arrange formal case management meetings with other departments in the BSB where there is an overlap in functions with other teams e.g. with where the Regulatory Operations Department is also dealing with issues arising from the circumstances of the allegation.
 Cases concerning entities are more likely to require formal case meetings.
 A record should be kept of all case management meetings and any decisions taken. - 4.39.
-If both the Supervision Team and the RED intend to simultaneously pursue matters about the same individuals, entities or chambers, a case management meeting will be held to discuss and agree how to achieve effective collaboration in that particular case.
+If both the Supervision Team and the LED intend to simultaneously pursue matters about the same individuals, entities or chambers, a case management meeting will be held to discuss and agree how to achieve effective collaboration in that particular case.